-Guidelines for parents and students attending WIT Music School
+Guidelines for parents and students attending SETU Waterford Music School

 In the event of you being unable to attend your lesson time or rehearsal please make contact with the relevent teacher or the music school office.
 Poor attendance by students may result in you losing your place in the music school.